-Notes: Where specifically approved at validation, other level credit may contribute to the total credit requirement for the award as denoted by the figures in brackets.
+Notes:

-- ^ Where specifically approved at validation, higher level credit may contribute to the total credit requirement as denoted by the figures in brackets. - ♦ The credit total for BA/BSc (Hons) in sandwich mode will be 480, 120 credits of which will be the credit rated sandwich year, as detailed in Regulation D4.2. - \$ Every University Award requires a programme specification (including cases where the Award is made up of one module) - In exceptional circumstances (and in accordance with the The Frameworks for - Higher Education Qualifications of UK Degree-Awarding Bodies), Level 3 modules can be validated to permit the award of CertHE incorporating 30 credits at Level 3 and (a minimum of) 90 credits at Level 4 - + Students would require 120 credits at Level 4 for entry to the DPS - # Students would require 120 credits at Level 4 and 120 credits at Level 5 for entry to a Top-Up Degree - & Stand-alone module
+- Where specifically approved at validation, other level credit may contribute to the total credit requirement for the award as denoted by the figures in brackets. - ^ Where specifically approved at validation, higher level credit may contribute to the total credit requirement as denoted by the figures in brackets. - ♦ The credit total for BA/BSc (Hons) in sandwich mode will be 480, 120 credits of which will be the credit rated sandwich year - \$ Every University Award requires a programme specification (including cases where the Award is made up of one module) - + Students would require 120 credits at Level 4 for entry to the DPS - # Students would require 120 credits at Level 4 and 120 credits at Level 5 for entry to a Top-Up Degree